Alfresco/docs-alfresco/content-services/6.2/using/index.md

 See [Alfresco Outlook Integration]({% link microsoft-outlook/latest/index.md %}) for more information.

-## Using the Windows Explorer shortcuts

-You can work with files without actually being in the Alfresco Share interface.

-Your administrator can map the repository so that you can access your content using Windows Explorer or a desktop shortcut.
-If you are working in this way, then there will be up to three additional files shown on each level of the Content Services file structure:

-* `__CheckInOut.exe`
-* `__ShowDetails.exe`
-* `__Share.url`

-> **Note:** The Share.url is only available within site folders, rather than everywhere in the repository.

-You can use these files to add content to the repository, check documents in and out, view document details, and open Alfresco Share in a browser window.

-> **Note:** These options only function when you are working in a Windows environment.

 ### Add a file from outside Alfresco Share

 You can easily drag and drop content to the repository from outside Share.